DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 Pedro Arduino, University of Washington

-A collection of educational notebooks to introduce model paraleter calibration and site response analysis using OpenSees in ther DesignSafe-CI
+A collection of educational notebooks to introduce model parameter calibration and site response analysis using OpenSees in DesignSafe-CI

 ## Background